spicollys/firebase_user_avatar_flutter/README.md

+#This project follows the Coding With Flutter youtube channel tutorial.
+Right below are the original README.md from original project:
+#Este projeto segue as instruções do canal Coding with Flutter.
+Segue abaixo o README.md do projeto original:

 # Advanced Provider Architecture Demo: Image Picker + Firebase Storage Upload

 This project shows how to capture, upload and show an avatar image, while supporting multiple user accounts with Firebase.